opencog/learn/scm/README.md

 * Code for the automatic discovery of concepts and thier attributes.

+The `attic` subdirectory contains code that is obsolete and is no longer used.
+It is kept as a reference, because the code therein is described and experimentally measured in the 'Diary', and it did seem at one time to be important, or was the best way to do something.
+That is, it did have some kind of appealing theory behind it, or at least the appearance of a coherent theory.
+The code there should mostly work, but may be bit-rotted.

 Data Structures
 ---------------
 All code uses a repetitive set of data structures called "vectors",